-- Valid Michigan driver's license. - Valid nonresident driver's license. - State of Michigan ID card (issued by the Secretary of State). - DNR Sportcard (issued through license agents, at Michigan.gov/DNRLicenses or on the Michigan DNR Hunt Fish app.
-If the information on your DNR Sportcard from the previous year is still accurate, you should continue to use it).
+- Valid Michigan driver's license.

+- Valid nonresident driver's license.

+- State of Michigan ID card (issued by the Secretary of State).

+- Michigan DNR Sportcard.

-Do I have to carry my license(s) when hunting or trapping?
+Do I have to carry my hunting or trapping license(s) when hunting or trapping?

 Yes.
-When hunting or trapping, you must carry your license(s) and the identification used to purchase that license(s) and present them upon demand of a Michigan conservation officer, a tribal conservation officer or any law enforcement officer.
+When hunting or trapping, you must carry your applicable hunting or trapping license(s) and the identification used to purchase the license(s) and present them upon demand of a Michigan conservation officer, a tribal conservation officer or any law enforcement officer.